sensu/sensu-docs/content/sensu-go/6.4/operations/monitoring-as-code/_index.md

 {{< /language-toggle >}}

-- Append the resource defintion to an existing file and show the resource definition in STDOUT:
+- Append the resource defintion to an existing file and show the resource definition in stdout:

   {{< language-toggle >}}